flytbase/flytdocs/source/docs/FlytBase_Cloud/Basics/Setup_FlytBase_Cloud.rst

 4. Ready to Test:
 ^^^^^^^^^^^^^^^^^

+To try out the FlytConsole cloud app go to |my_flytbase_link|, devices tab.
+In front of the particular device click on launch console button to launch the app.
+This app can be used to control, monitor the drone from anywhere in the world.
+Follow the local rules and regulations.

 Refer to `api.flytbase.com <http://api.flytbase.com/>`_ JS-Rest/JS-WebSocket section to learn how to make the rest/websocket requests to the Cloud API using JavaScript.